h8d13/Vase/README.md

 > Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**
 > Or test other distros from Arch without learning all the QEMU docs.

 Written in bash and python.

-Installs **6-13x faster** than any other distro with KDE.
+> Installs **6-13x faster** than any other distro with KDE, thanks to simply caching files overlayed into the ISO.
+> At the cost of having to do more frequent builds.

 ---